Shenwan Hongyuan

-Shenwan Hongyuan (Shēnwànhóngyuán (申万宏源)) is a securities brokerage company in China which engages in the operation of large-scale comprehensive securities broking and trading services.
+Shenwan Hongyuan (Shēnwànhóngyuán (申万宏源)) is a state-owned securities brokerage company in China which engages in the operation of large-scale comprehensive securities broking and trading services.
 The company was founded in 1996 and is headquartered in Xinjiang, China.

 History

 Shenwan Hongyuan is the result of multiple mergers of Chinese securities firms.

-The company was first established on September 16, 1996 as Shenyin & Wanguo Securities via a merger between Shenyin Securities and Wanguo Securities.
+The company was first established on 16 September 1996, as Shenyin & Wanguo Securities via a merger between Shenyin Securities and Wanguo Securities.
 The merger happened in response to the "327 incident" which occurred in 1995.
-It involved a placement of a huge sell order on three-year government bond futures shortly before the close of trading on February 23.
+It involved a placement of a huge sell order on three-year government bond futures shortly before the close of trading on 23 February.
 The transactions were discovered Shanghai Stock Exchange and nullified resulting in Wanguo Securities almost going bankrupt.
 Wanguo Securities' president, Guan Jinsheng was sentenced to 17 years in jail for market manipulation and his firm was forced to merge with Shenyin Securities.

-In 1998, the company advised on the China's biggest asset restructuring deals,which included Shanghai Pharmaceuticals, Shanghai Shenda, Shanghai Sanmao Group, and Nantong Machinery.
+In 1998, the company advised on the China's biggest asset restructuring deals, which included Shanghai Pharmaceuticals, Shanghai Shenda, Shanghai Sanmao Group, and Nantong Machinery.
 For both 1998 and 1999 the company ranked first among brokerages in terms of net assets, net profit and stock trading volume.